 The final step in the initial response process, conducted after immobilizing the vehicle, is to disable the vehicle, its SRS components and the high voltage electrical system.
-To prevent current flow through the system, use one of the following procedures to disable the vehicle.
+To prevent current flow through the system, use the following procedure to disable the vehicle.